What Happens If You Miss Jury Duty?

 Not Received

 Some estimates claim that up to 25% of jury summonses never make it to the respective individuals.
-These summonses might get lost in the mail or are sent to an address the person no longer resides at.
+These summonses might get lost in the mail or are sent to an address where the person no longer resides at.
 This might be especially common in urban areas where people are more likely to rent and move more often.

 Medical Condition

 If you suffered a serious medical condition when you were supposed to be at jury duty, judges tend to excuse you.
-Examples include recovering from a bad car accident, suffering from the coronavirus or having a chronic illness or handicap.
+Examples include recovering from a bad car accident, suffering from the coronavirus, or having a chronic illness or handicap.

 Travel